-Rear-connected contactors are held to the panel by five mounting studs, three of which make provision for the electrical connections (the moving contacts of the two poles are connected at a common pressure type solderless terminals and are held to the panel by two mounting studs.
+Rear-connected contactors are held to the panel by five mounting studs, three of which make provision for the electrical connections (the moving contacts of the two poles are connected at a common stud).
+Front-connected contacts are provided with pressure type solderless terminals and are held to the panel by two mounting studs.